 Exploring Chicago’s Architecture Scene

-On my last trip to Chicago five years ago, I did an architecture tour by foot with the Travel Mindset team.
+On my last trip to Chicago five years ago, I did an architecture tour by foot.
 But one thing every last friend I’ve ever known who’s gone to Chicago—architects included—has told me to do is an architecture tour by boat aboard the First Lady.
 And I’m nothing if not an attentive pupil.

 Chicago’s First Lady Cruises partners with the Chicago Architecture Center for this guided trip up the river and back in time.
 All tours leave from the Chicago Riverwalk at Michigan Avenue and Wacker Drive, and purchasing tickets online in advance is advisable as they often sell out in peak tourist months.